 By slowing down, getting quiet, and simply experiencing our bodies in a balanced, sensory-appropriate way, we ease our dependence on the need to be buoyed about our looks.
 We become attentive to our vast, subtle emotional and energetic bodies.
 When we trust our inner intuitive vision, we quickly begin to provide ourselves with the safety and inspiration we crave.
 Instead of calling on friends and family to reassure and nurture us, we act as our own best informants.

-Opening up these lines of communication about our bodies, from inside our bodies, is how we ultimately break free of the trappings of conditional acceptance.
+Opening up these lines of communication about our bodies, from inside our bodies, is how we ultimately break free of the trappings of conditional acceptance and finally find the positive body image we’re seeking.
 Suddenly the joy that is already so abundant in us begins to flourish and flow.
 Everyone around us vibrates with it too.